-Edgar A. Sandoval serves as Vice President, Global Feminine Care and Chief Marketing Officer for Global Always at The Procter and Gamble Company, the world’s largest consumer packaged-goods company, where he is responsible for the Global Innovation and Marketing strategies and plans for this $4 Billion business, with accountability for Total Shareholder Return, Sales, Market Share and Brand Equity growth across all developed and developing regions (North America, Western Europe, Central and Easter Europe, Latin America, Asia and Middle East and Africa).
+Edgar A. Sandoval serves as the Chief Operating Officer at World Vision U.S..
+Before, he was the Vice President, Global Feminine Care at The Procter and Gamble Company, the world’s largest consumer packaged-goods company, where he is responsible for the Global Innovation and Marketing strategies and plans for this $5 Billion business, with accountability for Total Shareholder Return, Sales, Market Share and Brand Equity growth across all developed and developing regions (North America, Western Europe, Central and Eastern Europe, Latin America, Asia and Middle East and Africa).
 In this role, as he meets a very diverse set of the world’s consumers, customers and employees, from the modest neighborhood of Mumbai and South Africa to the luxury hypermarkets of Shanghai and Sao Paulo, Mr. Sandoval holds steady to the belief that his biggest role is to build brands that advocate and empower women to live life to their fullest potential.

 Mr. Sandoval started his Brand Management career with Procter & Gamble in 1993 in the North America Fabric Care Business as a summer intern and quickly rose through the ranks behind consistently strong business and organizational results on world-class brands such as Downy, Mr. Clean, Tide, and Always.
 In 2007 he received the Goldstein Award, Procter & Gamble’s most respected Brand Building award for outstanding and sustained business results.
-Prior to his current global role, Mr. Sandoval served as the Vice-President of Marketing for North America, the company’s most profitable region.
+Prior to his current global role, Mr. Sandoval served as the Vice-President of Marketing for North America.

 Throughout his career he has played a leading role in inspiring the organization to consider what it is like to walk in the shoes of consumers with diverse backgrounds.
-He has been an ongoing force in advancing diversity and inclusion and has had a profound impact on business culture at Procter & Gamble.
-In 2009, he received the Hispanic TV Lifetime Achievement Award (past recipients include boxing champ Oscar de la Hoya; TV Hosts Don Francisco and Cristina Saralegui; and Telemundo’s José Díaz-Balart), the AdColor/ANA Diversity Change Agent Award and was inducted into the prestigious Hispanic Scholarship Fund Hall of Fame (other recipients include Dr. Richard Carmona, Former U.S. Surgeon General; Rosie Rios, 43rd Treasurer of the United States, and Ralph de la Vega, President and CEO-AT&T Mobility).
+He has been an ongoing force in advancing diversity and inclusion and has had a profound impact on business culture at Procter & Gamble and beyond.
+In 2009, he received the Hispanic TV Lifetime Achievement Award (Past recipients include, Sabado Gigante Host, Don Francisco; Al Rojo Vivo, Maria Celeste Arraras; El Show de Cristina, Cristina Saralegui and Sportscaster, Andres Cantor) and was inducted into the prestigious Hispanic Scholarship Fund Hall of Fame (Past recipients include, Dr. Richard Carmona, former U.S. Surgeon General and Ralph de la Vega, President and CEO – AT&T Mobility).
+In 2009, he also received the AdColor/Association of National Advertisers Diversity Change Agent Award.

 Prior to joining Procter & Gamble, Mr. Sandoval worked at The General Electric Company, an American multinational corporation where he had varying manufacturing and supply chain assignments, including production planning and quality control.